okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 3. [The Hitchhiker's Guide to Testing Spring Boot APIs and Angular Components with WireMock, Jest, Protractor, and Travis CI](/blog/2018/05/02/testing-spring-boot-angular-components)
 4. [Deploy Your Secure Spring Boot + Angular PWA as a Single Artifact](blog/2018/06/18/spring-boot-angular-auth-code-flow)

 This is the final blog post in the series.
-I believe this is a good example of a real-world app because it has numerous unit and integration tests, including end-to-end tests with Protractor.
+I believe this is an excellent example of a real-world app because it has numerous unit and integration tests, including end-to-end tests with Protractor.
 Let's see how to automate its path to production with Jenkins X and Kubernetes!

 Clone the Spring Boot project you just created from GitHub (make sure to change `{yourUsername}` in the URL):